cattyngmd/Nami/README.md

-# 2bEssentials
+# Nami Client

-**2bEssentials** is a modular and lightweight anarchy client base built build for PVE and automatization.
+**Nami** is a modular and lightweight anarchy client base built build for PVE and automatization.

 ## Why